 With many years of experience working in different roles in the New Jersey justice system, Joseph Lento is a uniquely qualified New Jersey attorney with a comprehensive knowledge of how the criminal justice system works, from start to finish.

 If you need help with a temporary or final restraining order, or a no contact order in New Jersey and need a comprehensive, customized case, contact the attorneys at the Lento Law Firm.
 Joseph Lento built his practice on the ideals of customer service and justice and he will fight for your rights and safety.
-Call (215) 535-5353 today to schedule your free consultation and discover what Joseph Lento can do to help protect you.
+Call (215) 535-5353 today to schedule your consultation and discover what Joseph Lento can do to help protect you.

 What is a Restraining Order in New Jersey?